 The more I live in the Knowledge Management business, the more I realize that there is no common understanding of what is Knowledge.
 The more I try to define it, the more I realize it’s about connections and actions.
 Knowledge is alive, it must go on.

 Many people confuse knowing and reciting.
-Knowledge is associated to General Knowledge.
+Knowledge is associated with General Knowledge.
 Lists of facts like lists of states with the capital cities.
 Rote Learning (learning by repeating endlessly) is focused only on the syntactic level of knowledge.
 It is the external skin of our thinking and learning it “as is” is useless.
-In DIKW model, it’s like taking raw facts as knowledge.
+In the DIKW model, it’s like taking raw facts as knowledge.

 Today computers expand our brain and we don’t need to retain this knowledge.